manishacz/Adobe_Hack_2025/README.md

 # Adobe_Hack_2025
-# 📄 Project DocuMind: The Adaptive PDF Structure Extractor
+# 📄 Project PDFOutliner: The Adaptive PDF Structure Extractor

 **A submission for the Adobe India Hackathon 2025 - Round 1A**